Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 #### ExternalFeedSimulator

 Contains the data generation logic (that is, the actual feed simulator).
-This is a broadcast feed, that delivers all the generated data, with no notion of subscriptions.
+This is a broadcast feed, which delivers all the generated data, with no notion of subscriptions.

 #### ExternalFeedListener